nebogeo/2013-cmj-betablocker/questionsToDave.md

 Originally, I started to work with Betablocker because my interest was in examining the materiality of data.
 The utilising of an uncrasheable low-level machine designed for data processing that can be modified and accessed easily was an indeal choice since it allowed the addition of audio probes such that it was able to listen to the processing of the data.

+My intention is to use the chip design to tell something about the specifity/character/gestalt of a given dataset.

 ## What is BetaBlocker?

-well... sufficiently answered in the section "BBlocker core technology".
+well...
+Technically, this is sufficiently answered in the section "BBlocker core technology".

 ## What makes BetaBlocker distinct to other approaches of computation?